package-operator/package-operator/README.md

 Operator for packaging and managing a collection of arbitrary Kubernetes objects to install software on one or multiple clusters.

 ---
+Dev Note: Assure you have `export CONTAINER_RUNTIME=docker` or similar for `podman`, or you will get cryptic errors from mage that may lead you to think there is a problem with Kind cluster.